 Some BlackBerry Z10 users have found they can't turn on their mobile phone, or the phone simply displays an image of a PC and a Z10 without starting up any further.

-If you're experiencing the symptoms above, follow these steps to recover your sleeping BlackBerry.
+If you're experiencing the problems above, follow these steps to recover your sleeping BlackBerry:

 - Shut down the BlackBerry Link program (and BlackBerry Desktop Software if installed).

-- Detach all BlackBerry smartphones from your PC, including the BlackBerry 10 smartphone that cannot be booted up.
+- Detach all BlackBerry smartphones from your PC, including the BlackBerry Z10 smartphone that cannot be booted up.

-Connect the BlackBerry 10 smartphone you're having problems with.
+- Connect the BlackBerry Z10 smartphone you're having problems with.

-The BlackBerry 10 smartphone will now power itself off after 120 seconds.
-Shortly after the 120 seconds, the BlackBerry smartphone LED should turn green.
+- The BlackBerry 10 smartphone will now power itself off after 120 seconds.
+Shortly after120 seconds, the BlackBerry smartphone LED should turn green.
 Continue to wait after the LED turns green and you will be prompted to install BlackBerry Device Software.
 Follow the prompts to install the BlackBerry Software, and once the installation is complete the smartphone should now be recovered.